 Should customers bargain?

 The answer is yes.
 Similar to Ben Thanh Market, Tan Binh Market, An Dong Market and other local markets in the city, Tan Dinh Market has vendors who usually ask higher prices than the prices they would like to sell the items.
-The asking prices are sometimes 2 or 3 times higher than their expecting prices.
+The asking prices are sometimes 2 or 3 times higher than their expected prices.
 Bargaining is an accepted and expected method if finding a compromise between the wishful thinking of customers and vendors at Tan Dinh Market.

 How to bargain?

 In fact, vendors at Tan Dinh speak limited English so that it is difficult to deal the price with them.
-Foreign visitors should have a local friends or guides to go with them if they would like to shop here.
+Foreign visitors should have local friends or guides to go with them if they would like to shop here.
 Otherwise, you can use a smartphone and type the price you expect to pay for the item, then show it to the vendor.
-You can start from a half of the price the vendor offers, then increase your expecting price if the vendor does not accept to sell the item.
+You can start from half of the price the vendor offers, then increase your expecting price if the vendor does not accept to sell the item.
 If you do not win the price negotiation, you can walk away.
 The vendor may call you back after that and finally agree on your deal.

 What to eat at Tan Dinh Market?

-Thanks to the history’s length of the market, it has lots of long-standing food stalls selling Vietnamese traditional foods such as Vietnamese sandwich, sweet soups, noodle dishes, traditional cakes, etc. Most of the stalls are arranged in the food area on Nguyen Huu Cau Street.
+Thanks to history’s length of the market, it has lots of long-standing food stalls selling Vietnamese traditional foods such as Vietnamese sandwiches, sweet soups, noodle dishes, traditional cakes, etc. Most of the stalls are arranged in the food area on Nguyen Huu Cau Street.
 Tan Dinh has become a familiar destination for Saigon foodies during the day and at night.
 Some food stall opens 24/24 and this is one of the highlights of the market.